peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string BodyString { get; }

-Gets the body of this message as a Unicode string.
+Gets the body of this message as a text string.

 <b>Returns:</b>

-The body of this message as a Unicode string.
+The body of this message as a text string.

 <b>Exceptions:</b>

  * System.NotSupportedException:
-This message has no character encoding declared on it, or the character encoding is not supported.
+This message has no character encoding declared on it (which is usually the case for non-text messages), or the character encoding is not supported.

 ### CCAddresses